cosmos72/gomacro/README.md

   See [doc/generics-c++.md](doc/generics-c++.md) for how to enable and use them.

 * the second version is named "contracts are interfaces" - or more briefly "CTI".
-  It is modeled after several published proposals for Go generics, most notably Ian Lance Taylor's [Type Parameters in Go](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md)
+  It is modeled after several preliminary proposals for Go generics, most notably Ian Lance Taylor's [Type Parameters in Go](https://github.com/golang/proposal/blob/master/design/15292/2013-12-type-params.md)
   It has some additions inspired from [Haskell generics](https://wiki.haskell.org/Generics) and original contributions from the author - in particular to create a simpler alternative to